WPSurfer.com

 If you are protecting the sensitive areas of your site, let people visit your site, specially if your content serves a worldwide audience.

-I don’t want to stop people from my checking my sites as soon as they click on search engine results.
+I don’t want to stop people from my checking my sites.

 Do I Block Hosting, VPN or other Internet companies?